Table of Contents

 Once these numbers have been collected, people from the community are asked to enroll in the preventive vaccine study.
 People in the study are randomly assigned to receive either the vaccine or a placebo (an inactive substance).
 Neither the researchers nor the study participants know who has received the vaccine and who has received the placebo.

 The people in the study are followed for a long time—usually two to three years.
-At the end of the study, the researchers look to see whether the incidence rate is lower in the group of people who were given the vaccine, as compared to the group of people who were given the placebo.
+At the end of the study, the researchers look to see whether fewer people got HIV who were in the group of people given the vaccine, as compared to in the group of people given the placebo.

-For example, if there was a two percent incidence rate in people who received the vaccine, and a five percent incidence rate in people who received the placebo, that might mean that the vaccine was protecting some people against HIV.
+For example, if two out of 100 people who received the vaccine got HIV, and five out of 100 people who received the placebo got HIV, that might mean that the vaccine was protecting some people against HIV.

 The search for an HIV vaccine has not been easy.
 A number of potential vaccines have been studied since the mid-1980s, but few have made it to Phase III trials.
 Phase III trials test a product's effectiveness and safety in very large groups of people over several years.
-It is only after a vaccine successfully passes a Phase III trial that the US Food and Drug Administration (FDA) can approve it for public use.
+It is only after a vaccine successfully passes a Phase III trial can governmental agencies like the US Food and Drug Administration (FDA), European Medicines Agency (EMA), or Medicines and Healthcare products Regulatory Agency (MHRA in the UK) approve the vaccine for public use.
 For more information about all phases of clinical trials, see The Well Project's Understanding Clinical Trials.

 Preventive Vaccine Research